oluwayomi-adekanye/SE_Day1_Assignment/README.md

 2.Identify and describe at least three key milestones in the evolution of software engineering.

-.mastering complexity
+mastering complexity

 Mastering process

 Mastering machine

-List and briefly explain the phases of the Software Development Life Cycle. planning - identify the software requirement or purpose and scope. requirement analysis - identify the final user specification. design - building the framework. coding - converting software design into tangible code. testing - examine the software for any bugs and glitches Compare and contrast the Waterfall and Agile methodologies.
-Provide examples of scenarios where each would be appropriate. waterfall methodology - Linear and sequential, each phase is completed before moving on.
+List and briefly explain the phases of the Software Development Life Cycle.

+planning - identify the software requirement or purpose and scope.

+requirement analysis - identify the final user specification.

+design - building the framework.

+coding - converting software design into tangible code.

+testing - examine the software for any bugs and glitches

+Compare and contrast the Waterfall and Agile methodologies.
+Provide examples of scenarios where each would be appropriate.

+waterfall methodology - Linear and sequential, each phase is completed before moving on.
 - there is Low flexibility,
  changes are hard to incorporate once a phase is complete.
 - Customer feedback comes late, after the product is developed.
 - Testing is done at the end of the development process.

 agile methodology - Iterative and incremental, with multiple cycles (sprints).